Luca-CS/EmotionLLM/README.md

 2. **Using the Application**:

-   - **Input**: Provide an audio file as input.
+   - **Input**: Click on the "Record Audio" button, then click again on "Stop recording" when done.
 The system will process this file to recognize the emotion conveyed.

    - **Processing**:
-     - The audio is transcribed into text with appropriate punctuation.
+     - The audio is transcribed into text.
-     - The transcribed text is analyzed to detect the underlying emotion.
+     - In the mean time, emotion is extracted from the audio file.
      - Based on the recognized emotion, the system generates a contextually relevant response.

    - **Output**: The generated response is displayed to the user.